Novice sailor makes a remarkable rescue

-Even Khosravini recognizes that the story is almost unbelievable, so he explained what let him to discover that hand rising from the water.
+Even Khosravani recognizes that the story is almost unbelievable, so he explained what led him to discover that hand rising from the water.

-Six months ago Khosravini, who came to the United States from Iran 43 years ago, moved from inland Irvine, California, to Marina del Rey.
+Six months ago Khosravani, who came to the United States from Iran 43 years ago, moved from inland Irvine, California, to Marina del Rey.

 He bought the 1982 Catalina 25 and took the boater’s safety course required in California but decided he wanted additional safety courses and took ASA 101 and 103, the organization’s introduction and coastal sailing courses.

-That instruction would turn out to be crucial in the rescue, as one friend knew to jump in immediately as a spotter and point at the woman in the water and another was able to provide GPS coordinates to the rescue boat.
+That instruction would turn out to be crucial in the rescue, as one friend knew to immediately act as a spotter and point at the woman in the water and another was able to provide GPS coordinates to the rescue boat.

 “So many things went right and aligned.”